-- Characterization of volcanic emergence of the Panama Isthmus
+- Weathering of volcanic products in the tropical environment of the Panama Canal area

 - Structural controls on gold mineralization in the Palaeoproterozoic Mako Volcanic Belt, Senegal

-- Constraining the petrogenesis and timing of the late magmatic events in the British Palaeogene Igneous Province
+- Constraining the petrogenesis and timing of the youngest magmatic events in the British Palaeogene Igneous Province

 These research projects listed are in competition with other projects available across the NERC GW4+ Doctoral Training Partnership.
 Usually the projects which receives the best applicants will be awarded the funding.